lisajamhoury/simple-peer-wrapper/README.md

 live-server
 ```

 In your browser, navigate to your localhost at the port specified by your http server.
-This will usually look something like this `http://localhost:8080`.
+This will usually look something like `http://localhost:8080`.

-Go to the examples folder and open the example from there.
-You will need to open to instances of the example to have a peer connection.
-In the [browser's console](https://balsamiq.com/support/faqs/browserconsole/) you will see `"SIMPLE PEER IS CONNECTED"` when you have made a connection.
+Go to the examples folder `http://localhost:8080/examples` and open the example you wish to view from there.
+You will need to open two instances of the example to create a peer connection.

+In the [browser console](https://balsamiq.com/support/faqs/browserconsole/) you will see `"SIMPLE PEER IS CONNECTED"` when you have made a connection.

 Have fun!